mabgresearch/warp-qi-audit/README.md

 ### Caveats and Scope
 - **Lentz Metric:** The Lentz energy density uses an algebraic ADM estimate.
 Lentz 2021 required a full Einstein-Maxwell-plasma coupling to get T₀₀ ≥ 0 — you can't reproduce that with the same scalar shift-vector formula just flipping a sign.
 The ~420 Earth masses figure is indicative at best.
+- **Rodal Metric:** The proper energy density is computed from the spatial Hessian of the scalar potential Φ(r,θ).
+The QI gap for Rodal uses the actual diffuse negative-energy volume V₋ rather than a thin-shell model, giving a conservative estimate.
 - **QI Bound:** The QI bound applied here is the Ford-Roman (1995) flat-spacetime result; curved-spacetime corrections exist but do not change the order-of-magnitude gap.
 - **E_req_total:** The total energy requirement is a dimensional order-of-magnitude estimate from Alcubierre's original paper, not a precision numerical ADM result.